Six Ways Coverage Fails at Claim Time

 The Wire That Never Comes Back

 Spoofed instructions, real wire.
-The cyber policy excludes "voluntary parting."
-The fidelity bond requires a system intrusion that never happened.
+The cyber policy never included social engineering coverage.
+The fidelity bond excludes "voluntary parting" because the employee had authority and willingly sent the funds.
 Both carriers point at each other.

 On a $400K wire fraud, the bank can recover as little as $200K.
 Half the loss falls on the bank.